MedicalJewel105/tg-sifter/README.md

 ]
 ```

-You can find out id of a post in Telegram via copying link to message.
+You can find out ID of a post in Telegram via copying link to message.
 Allowed links are used in `filter_library`.
 There you can differentiate what is ad and what is not.

 ### As Python object